Close-up of soft pinkish-brown feathery grass or plant, blurred background with light, neutral tones.

 How Sessions Move:

 We begin with conversation and education so you understand what to expect and feel oriented and supported.
-We then move through the TRE® exercises together, adapting them to your body and nervous system.

 When tremoring begins, you remain fully in control.
 The shaking may be subtle or more pronounced, and we can slow down or stop at any time.
 My role is to support safety, pacing, and awareness throughout.